 The Compensation Committee has the authority to retain and terminate any third-party compensation consultant and to obtain advice and assistance from internal and external legal, accounting and other advisors.
-In connection with compensation decisions made by the Compensation Committee for fiscal year 2018, the Compensation Committee relied on competitive market data and analysis prepared by its independent compensation consultant.
-Frederic W. Cook & Co., Inc., a compensation consulting firm that we refer to in this proxy statement as FW Cook.
+In connection with compensation decisions made by the Compensation Committee for fiscal year 2019, the Compensation Committee relied on competitive market data and analysis prepared by its independent compensation consultant, Frederic W. Cook & Co., Inc., a compensation consulting firm that we refer to in this proxy statement as FW Cook.
 FW Cook provides research, market data and survey information and makes recommendations to the Compensation Committee regarding our executive compensation programs and our non-executive director compensation programs.
 FW Cook advises the Compensation Committee on the competitiveness of our compensation arrangements and provides input, analysis and recommendations for the compensation paid to our named executive officers, other executives and non-management directors.
 FW Cook provides data and analysis with respect to public companies having similar characteristics (including size, profitability, geography, business lines and growth rates) to those of our company.
-As discussed under "Compensation Risk Assessment" on page 55 of this proxy statement.
-FW Cook also updated and confirmed the comprehensive risk assessment of our incentive-based compensation plans which FW Cook conducted in 2016 (and prepares on a triennial basis) to assist the Compensation Committee in its compensation risk assessment.
-The Compensation Committee considers, but is not bound by, the consultant's recommendations with respect to executive and non-executive director compensation.
+As discussed under "Compensation Risk Assessment" on page 50 of this proxy statement, FW Cook also conducted a comprehensive risk assessment of our incentive-based compensation plans in 2019 to assist the Compensation Committee in its compensation risk assessment.
+In addition to the consulting services provided by FW Cook to the Compensation Committee, in fiscal 2019 management retained Aon Rewards Solutions, a compensation consultant, to assist management in developing management's recommendation to the Compensation Committee to alter the mix of awards in our long-term stock-based compensation program to include PSUs in order to further align executive compensation with company performance.
+The Compensation Committee considers, but is not bound by, consultant recommendations with respect to executive and non-executive director compensation.

-During fiscal year 2018, the Compensation Committee reviewed the independence of FW Cook, its other advisors and the individuals employed by such advisors who furnish services to us, which included a consideration of the factors required by New York Stock Exchange listing standards.
+During fiscal year 2019, the Compensation Committee reviewed the independence of FW Cook, its other advisors and the individuals employed by such advisors who furnish services to us, which included a consideration of the factors required by New York Stock Exchange listing standards.
 Based on its review, the Compensation Committee determined that FW Cook, its other advisors and the individuals employed by such advisors who furnish services to us are independent and that their service does not raise any conflicts of interest that would prevent them from providing independent and objective advice to the committee.